roger-russel/beholder-web-client/doc/nfs/NFS.md

 # Beholder Eye - NFS

-This beholder eye keep an eye into NFS, if it was mounted, if is possible read, write and delete files into it.
+This beholder eye keep an eye into NFS, if it's mounted, if it's possible to read, to write and to delete files into it.

 ## Exemple of use